 Eligibility

 Foreign medical graduates with a valid ECFMG certificate and who meet the criteria listed above are welcome to apply.
 A copy of the ECFMG certificate needs to be provided with the application.
-We would, in deserving cases, sponsor either a H1B or a J1 visa for the training purposes.
+We would, in deserving cases, sponsor either an H1B or a J1 visa for training purposes.

 How to Apply

 Please use the ERAS application, and forward us an electronic and a paper copy.
-Once we have received the completed application including the letters of reference, we will contact you to arrange a one-day interview.
+Once we have received the completed application including the letters of reference, we will contact you to arrange an interview.

 Contact Information